 How To Prepare Yourself For Test Case Writing [Productivity Tips]

-When a tester decides to write high-quality test cases and wants to improve their efficiency and the productivity of test case writing, there are few key points that help the testers to achieve these goals.
+When a tester decides to write high-quality test cases and wants to improve their efficiency as well as the productivity of test case writing, there are a few key points that help the testers to achieve these goals.

 test case writing

 1) Test case writing is an art and is not just a job or task.
-A piece or a segment of software can be designed and developed, but until and unless it is completely tested for all the scenarios with an efficient test approach, it will be useless and not eligible to released and use by anyone.
-So, treat yourself as an important person in the project and treat your testing activity as an important task in the project.
+A piece or segment of software can be designed and developed, but until and unless it is completely tested for all scenarios with an efficient test approach, it will be useless and not eligible to be released and used by anyone.
+So, treat yourself as a critical person in the project and treat your testing activity as an important task in the project.

 2) The passion with a positive attitude, which is the utmost personal quality testers should have throughout the project life cycle.
-Passion motivates the team building capabilities and attitude brings great productivity in writing quality test cases.
-Means, the test writing activity is a blend of professional and personal qualities for a common goal of achieving great results as a final output in the project.
+Passion motivates team building capabilities and attitude brings great productivity in writing quality test cases.
+The test writing activity is a blend of professional and personal qualities for a common goal of achieving great results as a final output in the project.

 3) Positive and negative test cases are part of writing test cases, but the testers should have a semi-positive mindset to break the application under test through finding bugs.
 This is not a negative mindset, rather avoiding the situation of identifying a bug by someone after release or avoiding the situation where the system will be broken by some users of the system.